psychemedia/sin-eater-resources/src/_triggering_second_controversy.md

 *"On the morning of September the 27th, 1831, the Theatre of the Yorkshire Museum was filled by an assemblage of more than three hundred persons, `[The number of Tickets issued, was three hundred and fifty-three.]` including many distinguished members of learned and scientific bodies in different parts of the united kingdoms, who were collected together in consequence of a general invitation to the friends of science, which had been issued by the Yorkshire Philosophical Society."* [`First report, Brit.
 Assoc.
 Adv.
 Sci., 1832`](https://archive.org/details/b28040144/page/n19/mode/2up)

+## The Founding of the British Association for the Advancement of Science, York, 1832

 Following an opening address by Viscount Milton, the President of the Society, *"the Rev. William Vernon Harcourt, Vice-President of the Yorkshire Philosophical Society, and Chairman of the Committee of Management, then addressed the Meeting"*:

 > "Gentlemen,